DaoAI-Robotics-Inc/daoai_camera_studio_user_manual/docs/source/getting-started/user-guide/mechanical-installation/positioning-correctly/index.rst

 Cooling clearance
 ----------------------------------
-DaoAI BP cameras use active and passive cooling, allow some space around the device for airflow, and do not block the air opening on its front and rear sides.
+DaoAI BP LARGE cameras use active and passive cooling, other BP cameras use passive cooling, they all allow some space around the device for airflow, and do not block the air opening on its front and rear sides.
 See the datasheets for the operating temperature range for your camera.

 Signal protection
 ---------------------------------